AlienHeadWars/repo-slice/CONTRIBUTING.md

 2.  **Create a Branch**: Create a new branch from `main` named according to our Branching Strategy.
 3.  **Commit Your Work**: Make small, atomic commits that follow our Commit Message Standard.
 4.  **Open a Pull Request**: When the work is complete, open a Pull Request to merge your branch into `main`.
 5.  **Code Review**: The PR must be reviewed and approved by at least one other developer before it can be merged.
-The reviewer is responsible for ensuring the changes adhere to all project standards.
+The reviewer is responsible for ensuring the changes adhere to all project standards. **All pull requests will be automatically scanned by SonarCloud for code quality and Coveralls for test coverage.**

 ## Branching Strategy